 The telephone is to be used for business only.
 If a student needs to place a call, he/she may do so with the permission of a teacher or other adult in the office.
 If it is necessary for a parent/guardian to call, the message will be relayed to the student as soon as possible.
 No student will be called out of class to talk on the phone, except in cases of a life or death emergency.
-All students carrying cellular phones to school will be responsible for leaving their phone in "cell phone bin", in the office before the start of the school day.
+All students carrying cellular phones to school will be responsible for leaving their phone in a locked "cell phone bin" which is kept in a secure location, before the start of the school day.
+All students are subject to random search upon entry to the TTCHS campus.
 Please be aware that students will not be excused for any tardiness due to this policy.
 Phones can then be retrieved at the conclusion of the school day.
-Cellular phones are not permitted on campus during the school day.
-Any student who brings a cellular phone to school without following the cell phone procedure, will have the phone confiscated and will only be released to a parent/guardian.
+Students in possession of any personal electronic device, including but not limited to: cellular phones, smartphones, smartwatches, tablets, game systems, laptops, are not permitted on campus during the school day without the express prior permission of TTCHS administration.
+Any student who brings an electronic device to school without following the proper procedure for electronic devices, will have their electronic device confiscated.
+Confiscated devices will only be released to a parent/guardian or another adult already listed on the student's emergency card the first time the student violates the policy.
+A second violation results in an inperson parent, student, administration conference to discuss the TTCHS electronic device policy.
+A third violation will result in the student's device being held by TTCHS administration until the last day of the current semester.